Selecting a Family Holiday Home in Greece? 5 Mistakes to Avoid

 Beach house in Paros, Greece

 Every country has its peculiarities.
-If you’re travelling with children, kids are already full of surprises – you don’t need more from your vacation rental to trip-up travel plans.
+If you’re travelling with children, kids are already full of surprises – you don’t need more from your vacation apartment rental.
 What are the less obvious things to look out for so you don’t get caught off-guard in Greece?

 When my husband said there was air conditioning in his parent’s home in Evia, I was a little surprised to discover that meant one air conditioning unit in the hallway to cool all three bedrooms in the apartment.
 So everyone sleeps with the doors open at night.

-Most Greeks are not big on air conditioning, quick to cite its health-inducing hazards from stiff necks to sore backs.
+Greeks are not big on air conditioning, quick to cite its health-inducing hazards from stiff necks to sore backs.
 And while summer nights are usually cool enough in Greece to sleep with the windows open, who’s ready to wake with the sun on a holiday?
-If you anticipate the need for air conditioning, check to ensure all the spaces you require them in have their own unit.
+If you anticipate the need for air conditioning, check to ensure all the spaces you require them in have their own unit (sometimes the room picture will tell you).

 Cycladic houses (an architectural style unique to the Cycladic island group in Greece) have a special beauty for me.
 Shaped by necessity, cubic shapes and minimal lines used little resources in spartan conditions of the time, while an all-white façade is heat reflective in the blistering summer sun.